rbisdorff/Digraph3/docSphinx/index.rst

 aspects of computing maximal independent sets (MISs) and kernels in graphs and digraphs.
 The tutorial about split, interval and permutation graphs is inspired by Martin Golumbic's book on *Algorithmic Graph Theory and Perfect Graphs* ([3]_).
-Finally, we provide a tutorial on tree graphs and spanning forests.
+Finally, we provide a tutorial on tree graphs and spanning forests and three pearls of bipolar epistemic logic.

 .. toctree:: tutorial
    :maxdepth: 2